usnistgov/FederalProfile-8259A/_8259-Control/event.md

 Establish policies and procedures to govern how to provide organization-defined IoT device, and associated systems, monitoring information to authorized personnel or roles as needed and according to organization-defined frequency.

-## Policies and procedures for security alerts, advisories, and directives.
+## Policies and procedures for receiving external security alerts, advisories, and directives.

 Policies and procedures provide the details necessary to implement management and operational controls for how and when to receive up-to-date security and privacy information about IoT devices and associated systems, such as information system security alerts, advisories, and directives from IoT device vendors, information security researches, and other sources the organization determines to be valuable, on an ongoing basis.
 Controls that may be necessary: